liltom-eth/llama2-webui/README.md

 #### Mac Metal Acceleration

-If you would like to use Mac Metal for acceleration,
+For Mac users, you can also set up Mac Metal for acceleration, try install this dependencies:

 ```bash
 pip uninstall llama-cpp-python -y